Imagine you're a child growing up in today's world

 What we're doing to help

 You might be wondering where we fit into this.
-We’re doing more than ever before to help give young people the support they need through our mental services.
+We’re doing more than ever before to help give young people the support they need through our services.

 Within schools, we’re aiming to improve emotional and social literacy and reduce aggressive behaviours through a curriculum known as PATHS (Promoting Alternative Thinking Strategies).
 The results of this have been promising so far - 60 per cent of children on the program showed a reduction in disruptive behaviour and aggression.